 You may not accept program code or accept help from any source that is

 not specifically listed above as permitted.

 Quizzes: You must write your quizzes with no discussion or help from

 anyone.
 The one exception is that you are allowed to come forward and ask me

 to clarify the meaning of a quiz question, if you wish.
 It will be up to me

 to decide how to answer, or whether to answer at all.
 I will tell the class

 any new information that arises from such an exchange.

-Penalties: If there is compelling evidence that an assignment or test
+Penalties: If there is compelling evidence that